Noah Vonleh posted his sixth double-double of the season with 13 points and 11 rebounds.

 Tom Crean and his staff continue to restore and add to the great tradition the Indiana Basketball program has established for many years.
 During the past two years, he has led IU to a 56-16 record, the 2013 Big Ten Championship and back-to-back appearances for the Hoosiers in the Sweet Sixteen for the first time since 1994.
-IU also spent 10 weeks as the No. 1 team in the nation this past year, and his players have received numerous national, regional and conference honors.
+IU also spent 11 weeks as the No. 1 team in the nation a year ago, all of which seemed daunting when he inherited a program facing NCAA sanctions and the return of one scholarship player upon his hiring in April, 2008.

-The Hoosiers seven wins against nationally ranked teams in the regular season was a national best.
+IU won the title for the first time since 2002, and the first time outright since 1993 and their seven wins against nationally ranked teams in the regular season also was a national best.

 He was named NABC District 7 and USBWA District V Coach of the Year this season for his efforts.